-Task No. STCW Competence Knowledge, Understanding, and Proficiency Performance Condition Performance Behavior Performance Standard 7.1.A Motor Manage safe and effective maintenance and repair procedures Management techniques of maintenance and repair procedures related to main propulsion and auxiliary / ancillary machinery and equipment On a vessel powered by diesel propulsion machinery of 1,000 HP or more, or in a laboratory, or on a simulator capable of replicating all maintenance and repair functions, the candidate demonstrates the management of maintenance procedures by directing that engineering plant repairs are performed properly.
-The candidate ensures that the maintenance procedures employed on motor vessel propulsion and supporting auxiliary equipment are performed in the safest, most efficient way by: 1.
-Utilizing instruction manuals and manufacturer publications related to repair and maintenance procedures; 2.
+Task No. STCW Competence Knowledge, Understanding, And Proficiency Performance Condition Performance Behavior Performance Standard 6.1 All Course Note 1 Manage troubleshooting, restoration of electrical and electronic control equipment to operating condition Troubleshooting of electrical and electronic control equipment Function test of electrical, electronic control equipment and safety devices Troubleshooting of monitoring systems Software version control tion of the approved Management of Electrical and n 46 CFR 11.325(a)(3)(iii) and 11.327(a)(3)(iii).
+7.1.A Motor Manage safe and effective maintenance and repair procedures Management techniques of maintenance and repair procedures related to main propulsion and auxiliary / ancillary machinery and equipment On a vessel powered by diesel propulsion machinery of at least 4,000 HP, or in a laboratory, or on a simulator capable of replicating all maintenance and repair functions.
+The candidate demonstrates the management of maintenance procedures by directing that engineering plant repairs are performed properly.
+The candidate directs that the maintenance procedures on motor vessel propulsion and supporting auxiliary equipment to be performed in the safest, most efficient way by: 1.
+Using instruction manuals and manufacturer publications for repair and maintenance procedures; 2.
 Performing repairs in accordance with manufacturer's guidelines and technical specifications; and 3.
-Performing repairs using correct tools and spare parts.
-Procedures for this assessment should include: 1.
-Turbo charger maintenance; 2.
+Performing repairs using correct tools and parts.
+Procedures used include: 1.
+Turbo-charger maintenance; 2.
 Timing of fuel injection pumps; 3.
-Cylinder head appurtenance overhaul; 4.
-Intake / exhaust valve overhaul; 5.
+Cylinder head Appurtenance overhaul; 4.
+Intake and exhaust valve overhaul; 5.
 Working piston overhaul; and 6.
 Main bearing replacement.

-Task No. STCW Competence Knowledge, Understanding, and Proficiency Performance Condition Performance Behavior Performance Standard 7.1.B Steam Manage safe and effective maintenance and repair procedures Management techniques of maintenance and repair procedures related to main propulsion and auxiliary / ancillary machinery and equipment On a vessel powered by steam propulsion machinery of 1,000 HP or more, of in a laboratory, or on a simulator capable of replicating all maintenance and repair functions, the candidate demonstrates the management of maintenance procedures by directing that engineering plant repairs are performed properly.
-The candidate ensures that the maintenance procedures employed on steam vessel propulsion and supporting auxiliary equipment are performed in the safest, most efficient way by: 1.
-Utilizing instruction manuals and manufacturer publications related to repair and maintenance procedures; 2.
-Performing repairs in accordance with manufacturer's guidelines and technical specifications; and 3.
-Performing repairs using the correct tools and spare parts.
-Procedures for this assessment should include: 1.
-Burner maintenance 2.
-Firesides maintenance 3.
-Steam drum appurtenance overhaul 4.
-Water treatment 5.
-Reduction gear inspection 6.
-Axial position of the hp/lp turbines
+Task No. STCW Competence Knowledge, Understanding, And Proficiency Performance Condition Performance Behavior Performance Standard 7.1.B Steam Manage safe and effective maintenance and repair procedures Management techniques of maintenance and repair procedures related to main propulsion and auxiliary / ancillary machinery and equipment On a vessel powered by steam propulsion machinery at least 4,000 HP, of in a laboratory, or on a simulator capable of replicating all maintenance and repair functions.
+The candidate demonstrates the management of maintenance procedures by directing that engineering plant repairs are performed properly.
+The candidate directs the performance of maintenance on steam vessel propulsion and supporting auxiliary equipment in the safest, most efficient way by: 1.
+Using instruction manuals and manufacturer publications for repair and maintenance procedures; 2.
+Performing repairs in accordance with manufacturer guidelines and technical specifications; and 3.
+Performing repairs using correct tools and parts.
+Procedures used include: Burner maintenance; Firesides maintenance; Steam drum appurtenance overhaul; Water treatment; Reduction gear inspection; and Axial position of the HP/LP turbines.

-Task No. STCW Competence Knowledge, Understanding, and Proficiency Performance Condition Performance Behavior Performance Standard 7.1.C GT Manage safe and effective maintenance and repair procedures Management techniques of maintenance and repair procedures related to main propulsion and auxiliary / ancillary machinery and equipment On a vessel powered by gas turbine propulsion machinery of 1,000 HP or more, in a laboratory, or on a simulator capable of replicating all maintenance and repair functions, the candidate demonstrates the management of maintenance procedures by directing that engineering plant repairs are performed properly.
-The candidate ensures that the maintenance procedures employed on gas turbine vessel propulsion and supporting auxiliary equipment are performed in the safest, most efficient way by: 1.
-Utilizing instruction manuals and manufacturer publications related to repair and maintenance procedures; 2.
-Performing repairs in accordance with manufacturer's guidelines and technical specifications; and 3.
-Performing repairs using the correct tools and spare parts.
-Procedures for this assessment should include: 1.
-Compressor borescope inspection 2.
-Turbine borescope inspection 3.
-Accessory gear box appurtenance overhaul 4.
-Main fuel control performance calculations or replacement 5.
-Variable stator vane positioner replacement 6.
-Demister cleaning / inspection
+Task No. STCW Competence Knowledge, Understanding, And Proficiency Performance Condition Performance Behavior Performance Standard 7.1.C GT Manage safe and effective maintenance and repair procedures Management techniques of maintenance and repair procedures related to main propulsion and auxiliary / ancillary machinery and equipment On a vessel powered by gas turbine propulsion machinery of at least 4,000 HP, in a laboratory, or on a simulator capable of replicating all maintenance and repair functions.
+The candidate demonstrates the management of maintenance procedures by directing that engineering plant repairs are performed properly.
+The candidate directs the performance of maintenance procedures on gas turbine vessel propulsion and supporting auxiliary equipment in the safest, most efficient way by: 1.
+Using instruction manuals and manufacturer publications for repair and maintenance procedures; 2.
+Performing repairs in accordance with manufacturer guidelines and technical specifications; and 3.
+Performing repairs using correct tools and parts.
+Procedures used include: Compressor Borescope inspection; Turbine Borescope inspection; Accessory gear box appurtenance overhaul; Main fuel control performance calculations or replacement; Variable stator vane positioner replacement; and